mheap/nexmo-developer/_documentation/en/messages/overview.md

 The Messages API allows you to send and in some cases receive messages over SMS, MMS, Facebook Messenger, Viber, and WhatsApp.
 Further channels may be supported in the future.

-The following diagram illustrates how the Vonage Messages API enables you to send messages over multiple channels with minimal work:
+The following diagram illustrates how the Vonage Messages API enables you to send messages via multiple channels from a single endpoint:

 <img src="/images/messages-overview.png" alt="Messages and Dispatch Overview" style="width: 75%;">